-Lastly, along with the discussion on well structured patient-centered care and associated health payment scheme, there is an issue of how to deal with, what is termed as, moral hazard.
-As providers try to increase value, increase outcomes, and lower cost, there are several potential negative consequences that cause people to less concern their health status and risk factors exposure.
-All that providers do in value-based healthcare will always depend on patients' attitude and behaviour.
-These, attitute and behaviour, might be two big "risk factors" to diseases.
+Lastly, along with the discussion on well structured patient-centered care and associated health payment schemes, there is an issue of how to deal with what is termed as a moral hazard.
+As providers try to increase value, increase outcomes, and lower cost, there are several potential negative consequences that cause people to be less concerned about their health status and risk factors exposure.
+All that providers do in value-based healthcare will always depend on a patients' attitude and behavior.
+This attitude and behavior might be the two big "risk factors" in diseases.
 Implementing the right health insurance with risk adjustment might be a solution to complement value-based healthcare delivery.
-Deber stated that there are several issues to apply insurance in healthcare: (1) patients could not expect to buy coverage for something they knew they would need, (2) fairness financial to subsidize those who act positively toward their health, and (3) cost control over patients' actions [29].
+Deber stated that there are several issues to consider when applying for insurance in healthcare: (1) patients could not expect to buy coverage for something they knew they would need, (2) financial fairness to subsidize those who act positively towards their health, and (3) cost control over patients' actions [29].